alvioyunita/alvioyunita.github.io/_pages/about.md

   - /about.html
 ---

-I am a junior QA engineer with 2 years experience.
+I am a QA engineer with 3 years experience.
 Like to learning new things to support my QA tasks.
 I'm responsible for leading the testing efforts for our website and mobile application.
 I'm proficient in using industry standard QA tools such as Postmant API, checking database and tracking issues on PostgresSQL, automating testing using frameworks such as Robot frameworks and cypress for website.

 ### Work
+ - **(Juni 2025 - now)** Software Quality Assurance Engineer
+   PT.
+Astra International
  - **(December 2022 - January 2025)** Quality Assurance Engineer Officer
    PT.
 Sinar Mitra Sepadan Finance
  - **(July 2022 - December 2022)** Management Development Program (MDP)